 Self-Care for Doctors

-As doctors, we have been trained to take care of others, often at the great expense of ourselves and our families.
+As doctors, we have been trained to care for others, often at the great expense of ourselves, and our loved ones.

 We are also far from experts at looking after our own emotional health and have in fact been trained to override, dismiss and bury our emotions, which can lead to a host of other problems such as alcohol and drug abuse, and ill mental health.

-We have ourselves learned, through our experience, that we cannot truly care for others until we have learned to care for ourselves.
-In developing a deeper understanding of our own bodies and health, which is not something we were trained to know in medical school, we can develop a deeper understanding of what true health is, for ourselves and for our patients.
+We have learned, through our experience, that we cannot truly care for others until we have learned to deeply care for ourselves.
+In developing a deeper understanding of ourselves and our own bodies, which is not something we were trained to know in medical school, we can develop a deeper understanding of what true health is, for ourselves and for our patients.

-Perhaps in our world of evidence based medicine we need to see our own bodies as a scientific experiment.
-Our bodies are very willing teachers, but only if we are willing to listen.
+As a profession we strongly support evidence based medicine, but all too often we ignore the evidence of our own bodies.
+What if we began to see our bodies as a science experiment and studied how the way we live affects the way we feel?
+Our bodies are very willing teachers, but can only teach us if we are willing to listen.
 They will tell us exactly what is nurturing for us and what is not.
-They will show us how certain foods, lack of sleep, too much stress, studying without a break affects us, and how the things we use to ‘relax’ affect us.
-Perhaps that bar of chocolate, those extra coffees and staying up partying were after all not such a bright idea!
+They will show us how certain foods, lack of sleep, too much stress, and studying without a break affects us.
+And how the things we use to ‘relax’ can affect us too.